UllaRisager/Learn-with-Locals/_posts/2017-04-28-the-future-of-traveling.md

 2. Connections
 3. Relationships.

-Everything that we are surrounded by only makes sense in a world where we feel like we belong.&nbsp;
+Everything that we are surrounded by only makes sense in a world where we feel like we belong.

 ![](/uploads/versions/we-love-to-travel---x----1520-1530x---.png)